catherinedevlin/python_learners_glossary/README.rst

 python_learners_glossary
 ========================

-Definitions of Pardon jargon to help Python beginners understand Pythonista gobbletigook.
+Definitions of Python jargon to help Python beginners understand Pythonista gobbletigook.
 The idea is to help a Python beginner's understanding even before they've learned to write the code.